 For John, competition means excitement.
 It’s about “not being able to let the person across from me say they are better than me.”
 In 2016, few were better than John, who recorded 81 receptions, 1150 receiving yards, and 17 touchdowns.
 Adding to a great season, he exited the 2017 NFL Combine making history after recording a 4.22 40-yard dash.

 So, what fuels a future NFL pro whose daily schedule includes treatment, meetings, practice, film, more meetings, and more film?
 “Eat[ing] three times a day.
 You want to make sure you eat healthy.
 Hydration is really important, also sleep.
 Staying on top of those two things will carry you a long way.”

-On April 27, 2017, John’s most recent milestone was reached when he was drafted by the Cincinnati Bengals with the #9 overall pick in the 2017 NFL Draft.
-Preparing to play in the NFL, clear goals are not lost on the 21-year-old.
+On April, 27, 2017, John was drafted #9 overall by the Cincinnati Bengals.
+Now entering his second season in the NFL, clear goals are not lost on the 21-year-old.
 “I want to be a Hall of Famer.”
 Ross adds, “I definitely want to win Super Bowls.”
 However, his desire to succeed off the field surpasses his on-field victories.
 “Most importantly, I want to motivate kids.
 I think that’s what this is also about, not just football.
 It’s bigger than football.”